-- •Disassemble the original equipment front brakes: - Raise the front wheels off the ground and support the front suspension according to vehicle manufacturer's instructions.
+•Disassemble the original equipment front brakes:

+Raise the front wheels off the ground and support the front suspension according to vehicle manufacturer's instructions.

 Remove the front wheels and completely disassemble the stock brake system down to the bare spindles.
-Save the Original Equipment Manufacturer (OEM) spindle nuts and nut locks (if any).
+Save the Original Equipment Manufacturer (OEM) spindle nuts, nut locks (if any), and the steering arm bolts and nuts.

-- •Remove any nicks or burrs on the spindle mount faces that may interfere with the installation of the new brake components. - •Clean and de-grease the spindles and saved components.
+•Remove any nicks or burrs on the spindle mount faces that may interfere with the installation of the new brake components.

+•Clean and de-grease the spindles and saved components.